aldettinger/camel-quarkus-workshop/README.md

 + Maybe container build is triggered automatically when native-image is not installed (when using mvnw?)
 + Complete pre-requisites with creating a sandbox account or install CRC or get an openshift cluster (depends on part 7)
 + Complete pre-requisites with as most docker images pre-download as possible
-+ @TODO: Let's integrate the schema showing what Quarkus does at build time vs typical Java framework. in part-2 jvm mode

 ## Satisfation form ?
 Reward/Goodies ?